-Please register for the free webinar on social media use by local government for Monday, Nov.
+With my civic and business hat on, I’m hosting a free webinar on social media use by local government on Monday, Nov.
 1, at 8 PM CDT.
+It will feature:…